The Latest from the ABM Experts

 4. Sales Has Too Much Data

 Sales transitioned from having little insight into their accounts to being overwhelmed by prospect data.
-With today’s tech, reps can now see if their account is showing in-market intent, engaging with key content, reading third-party reviews, attending an event — the list goes on.
+With today’s tech and an account based sales strategy, reps can now see if their account is showing in-market intent, engaging with key content, reading third-party reviews, attending an event — the list goes on.

 To cut through the noise, you have to deliver actionable insights to your sales team — not all insights at all costs.
 This means you have to be thoughtful about the data sales is receiving and how that data is being visualized.
 You also have to be mindful of the triggers and actions the data supports.
 What will your sales team actually do with the information you give them?